Commercial wall coating in Preston, built for Lancashire weather

 How a survey-led job runs here

-We inspect the building in person: moisture readings on each elevation, adhesion tests on the existing finish, crack mapping, and a check of gutters, downpipes and copings, because in a county this wet the rainwater system is the first suspect for any damp wall.
-You then get a written recommendation covering preparation, repairs and the coating itself, in that order.
-The same service is available to businesses in Blackpool, Chorley, Leyland and Blackburn, and across the rest of Lancashire.
+We inspect the building in person.
+That means moisture readings on each elevation, adhesion tests on the existing finish, crack mapping, and a thorough check of gutters, downpipes and copings.
+In a county this wet, the rainwater system is always the first suspect for a damp wall.
+You then get a written recommendation covering the preparation, the repairs, and the coating itself, in that order.
+We offer the same service to businesses in Blackpool, Chorley, Leyland and Blackburn, and across the rest of Lancashire.

 When we recommend something other than coating

-If the survey finds saturated masonry, the leak gets fixed and the wall dries before anything else happens.
-If render has lost its key, it is cut out and reinstated rather than covered.
-If cracking is being driven by movement, that question is answered first.
-We put these findings in writing even when they cost us the immediate job, because coating over a known fault is the most expensive way to hide it for a year or two.
+If our survey finds saturated masonry, we fix the leak and let the wall dry out before anything else happens.
+If render has lost its key, we cut it out and reinstate it rather than just covering it up.
+If cracking is being driven by structural movement, that question needs answering first.
+We put these findings in writing, even when they mean we don’t get the immediate job.
+Coating over a known fault is the most expensive way to hide it for a year or two.

 The difference a survey-led contractor makes

-Plenty of firms will quote for coating a wall they have never touched.
-The reason Preston owners and managing agents choose a survey-led contractor is that the recommendation rests on measurements rather than mileage: what the substrate is, how wet it is, and what has to happen in what order for the finish to last.
+Plenty of firms will quote you for coating a wall they’ve never actually touched.
+The reason Preston owners and managing agents choose a survey-led contractor is that our recommendation rests on measurements, not just guesswork.
+We figure out what the substrate is, how wet it is, and what needs to happen, in what order, for the finish to actually last.
 That discipline is the whole service.
-The coating is just the visible part of it.
+The coating is just the bit you see.